1988 Summer Paralympics: Opening ceremony

-During the Opening Ceremony, over 75,000 people in the Olympic Stadium were watching a then-record of 3,057 competitors from 61 nations.
+During the Opening Ceremony, over 75,000 people in the Olympic Stadium were watching the enter of then-record of 3,057 competitors from 61 nations.
 The President of South Korea, Roh Tae-Woo, presented the new Paralympic flag to the President of the ICC, Jens Bromann.
 Paul Croft, competing in his second Paralympic Games, was the flag bearer for Australia.

-Several elements used in the opening and closing ceremonies of the Olympic Games were recycled or made on a smaller scale.
+Several elements and segments used in the opening and closing ceremonies of the Olympic Games were reenacted or adapted for this ceremony, while interspersed with specific acts.
 The first entry was made by parachutists in the Paralympic colors of blue, black, red, yellow, and green.
 They swept into the Olympic Stadium following a procession of children in wheelchairs.
-The Olympic Torch was carried in by a one-legged South Korean Paralympic volleyball player and handed to a 19-year-old athlete with cerebral palsy, who in turn passed it to Cho Hyun-hui, a wheelchair athlete.
+The Paralympic Torch was carried in by a one-legged South Korean Paralympic volleyball player and handed to a 19-year-old athlete with cerebral palsy, who in turn passed it to Cho Hyun-hui, a wheelchair athlete.
 He was wheeled around the stadium by her 7-year-old daughter before handing the Torch to blind runner Lee Jae-oon, who linked hands with women's handball Olympic gold medalist Kiifi Hyun-mi.
 They were both carried up by an elevator platform to light the Olympic Cauldron.
 The 2018 Winter Paralympics opening ceremony (also held in South Korea) recreated this scene.

 Chief Paralympic Organiser Koh Kwi-nam addressed the athletes.
-He said that "The goal you as athletes should try to reach for in the Games is not to accomplish the Olympic slogan of 'faster, higher and farther' but to show the world your real selves as courageous challengers, glorious conquerors and impartial participants."
+He said that "The goal you as athletes should try to reach for in the Games is not to accomplish the Olympic slogan of 'faster, higher and stronger' but to show the world your real selves as courageous challengers, glorious conquerors and impartial participants."

+Closing ceremonies

+There were concerns that the number of medals awarded on the final day of competition would mean that competitors would not be able to attend the closing ceremonies.
+These doubts also existed regarding whether the Spanish flag and anthem would be present during the protocol part of the ceremony, as it was not certain that the next edition would be in Barcelona, as the host city contract and some official documents had not yet been signed by the Spanish authorities.
+However, as a sign of goodwill and openness, the Organizing Committee of the 1992 Summer Olympics sent a delegation of observers and confirmed its intentions by sending its director of institutional relations to receive the Paralympic flag during the closing ceremony.
+The host-city contract for the 1992 Summer Paralympics was signed next year.

+Similarly to the opening ceremony, several cultural elements from its Olympic counterpart were re-presented or adapted again with some specific additions.